open-telemetry/opentelemetry-python/docs/examples/auto-instrumentation/README.rst

-Autoinstrumentation
+Auto-instrumentation
 ===================

+One of the best ways to instrument Python applications is to use OpenTelemetry automatic instrumentation (auto-instrumentation).
+This approach is simple, easy, and doesn't require many code changes.
+You only need to install a few Python packages to successfully instrument your application's code.

 Overview
 --------

-This example shows how to use auto-instrumentation in OpenTelemetry.
+This example demonstrates how to use auto-instrumentation in OpenTelemetry.
-This example is also based on a previous example for OpenTracing that can be found
+The example is based on a previous OpenTracing example that you can find
 `here <https://github.com/yurishkuro/opentracing-tutorial/tree/master/python>`__.

-The source files of these examples are available :scm_web:`here <docs/examples/auto-instrumentation/>`.
+The source files for these examples are available :scm_web:`here <docs/examples/auto-instrumentation/>`.

-This example uses 2 scripts whose main difference is they being instrumented manually or not:
+This example uses two different scripts.
+The main difference between them is whether or not they're instrumented manually:

-1. ``server_instrumented.py`` which has been instrumented manually
+1. ``server_instrumented.py`` - instrumented manually
-2. ``server_uninstrumented.py`` which has not been instrumented manually
+2. ``server_uninstrumented.py`` - not instrumented manually

-The former will be run without the automatic instrumentation agent and the latter with the automatic instrumentation agent.
-They should produce the same result, showing that the automatic instrumentation agent does the equivalent of what manual instrumentation does.
+Run the first script without the automatic instrumentation agent and the second with the agent.
+They should both produce the same results, demonstrating that the automatic instrumentation agent does exactly the same thing as manual instrumentation.

-In order to understand this better, here is the relevant part of both
+To better understand auto-instrumentation, see the relevant part of both scripts:
-scripts:

 Manually instrumented server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~